Traumatic Brain Injury

 Under South Carolina law, you usually have three years from when you sustained a brain injury to file a lawsuit.
 If you miss this deadline, you will most likely lose your chance to recover compensation for your losses.

-Having said that, we recommend you speak to an attorney as soon as possible.
+Having said that, we recommend you speak to a traumatic brain injury attorney in Summerville as soon as possible.
 Crucial evidence can disappear or deteriorate within days or weeks of an accident, making it harder to build a strong case.
 Your attorney can start working on your case while you seek medical treatment.
 That way, you have the best possible chance of recovering maximum compensation.

 Contact a Summerville, SC, Brain Injury Lawyer Now